Welcome to

 Inclusive & Multimodal AI

-Our mission is to make AI equitable across diverse demographics, spanning income levels, languages, cultures, age groups, and gender.
+Our aim is to advance equitable AI across diverse demographics, spanning income levels, languages, cultures, age groups, and gender.
+We emphasize inclusive, responsible, and human-centered approaches that address real-world challenges.

 Ultimately, research is for people and can enable demographic-aware technologies that make a lasting positive impact on society.